MCmoderSD/OpenAI/README.md

 It is beeing developed to be used in my [YEPPBot - Twitch Chatbot](https://github.com/MCmoderSD/YEPPBot/). <br>
 But should work in any other Java Project as well. <br>

-Currently, it supports simple prompts, chat conversations and also TTS. <br>
+Currently, it supports the Chat, Image and Speech API Services. <br>
-But I am planning to add more features in the future. <br>

 ## Usage